-Does your lead magnet move them closer and warm them up to want to do business with you?
+Does your lead magnet warm them up to want to do business with you?

-We’re not done with them here just because they opted in and consumed your lead magnet.
+Fact is, you’re not done with this prospect just because they’ve opted in and consumed your lead magnet.

 The best lead magnet will give your new lead a taste of victory by allowing them to get results.